bormaxi8080/osint-timeline/DRAFT.md

 Open Data and sources for OSINT in Uzbekistan: https://github.com/paulpogoda/OSINT-Tools-Uzbekistan

-Open Data and sources for OSINT in Kyryzstan: https://github.com/paulpogoda/OSINT-Tools-Kyrgyzstan
+Open Data and sources for OSINT in Kyrgyzstan: https://github.com/paulpogoda/OSINT-Tools-Kyrgyzstan

 Open Data and sources for OSINT in Tajikistan: https://github.com/paulpogoda/OSINT-Tools-Tajikistan